scyjth/biosteam_lca/README.md

-# biosteam_lca

-Biosteam.LCA: Biorefinery Simulation Module with Techno-Economic Analysis and Life Cycle Assessment
+Biosteam_LCA: The Biorefinery Simulation Module with Techno-Economic Analysis and Life Cycle Assessment